Personal Jesus: Other versions

-British singer Jamelia used a sample from the song for her 2006 single "Beware of the Dog".
+The British singer Jamelia used a sample from the song for her 2006 single "Beware of the Dog".
 American singer and actress Hilary Duff also used a "Personal Jesus" sample as the basis of her 2008 single "Reach Out".

-In 2013, former Van Halen frontman Sammy Hagar covered the song on his twelfth studio album Sammy Hagar & Friends.
+In 2013, former Van Halen frontman Sammy Hagar covered the song on his sixteenth studio album Sammy Hagar & Friends.
 Hagar commented at the time: "I've gotta tell you, as I studied that lick I went 'That is a blues fricken' lick.'
 For an electronic band, some bizarre alternative electronic band, that's a badass blues lick.
 And I played it on guitar and said, 'This is it.'
 And Neal Schon, the intro on that thing, the licks Neal's playing, it's in high gear.
 I can't wait till the Depeche Mode guys hear it.
 I think when they hear it they're going to say, 'Sammy Hagar, that (expletive) rock and roll freak?'
 Haha.
 They've gotta like it.
 It's a blues song and it's a great lyric, a great deep, dark lyric.
 I can't write lyrics like that.
 It's too dark for me."

-A lounge cover version recorded by comedy act Richard Cheese was used as the theme song for a season 3 episode of The Leftovers.
+A lounge cover version recorded by the comedy act Richard Cheese was used as the theme song for a season 3 episode of The Leftovers.